chainer/chainer/chainerx.md

 ### NumPy/CuPy fallback

-As the features above require ChainerX to support each `FunctionNode` implementation in Chainer, ChainerX utilize a fallback mechanism while gradually extending the support, instead of e.g. raising an unsupported error.
+As the features above require ChainerX to support each `FunctionNode` implementation in Chainer, ChainerX utilizes a fallback mechanism while gradually extending the support, instead of e.g. raising an unsupported error.
 This approach is taken because the integration with Chainer takes time and we **do not want existing Chainer users to have to make severe changes to their code bases in order to try ChainerX**.
 The fallback logic simply casts the `chainerx.ndarray`s inside the `Variable` to `numpy.ndarray`s or `cupy.ndarray`s (without copy) and calls the forward and backward methods respectively.
 This may hurt performance.
 For a complete list of supported functions please refer to [this page](chainerx_cc/chainerx/python/routines.cc).
 Similar fallback conversions are found throughout the code outside the `FunctionNode` as well during the integration.